So, You Want to Be an Herbalist? My Best 8 Tips on How to Start Using Plants to Heal Your Life

 8) Take Courses and Keep Learning!

 I'm a big fan of continual learning.
 I'm actually enrolled in four different courses at this very moment!
-I love learning.
+I love learning and DOING.
 If you have discovered you have a passion for creating and using plant medicines, you might want to go a step further and enroll in a quality course.
 Do your research, though, because like anything else, some herbal schools are better than others.

 You have to know what you are looking for, too.
 Are you looking for the science of herbalism?
 Or are you looking for a more New Age-y groove?
 Some herbalism courses actually include spell-work.
 So look into the school, and make your own determination about what you desire.

 For myself, I enjoy schools that focus on the science of plant medicine and that provide information on human body systems.
 After taking a few courses, I highly recommend the Herbal Academy of New England.
-Their teachers are excellent, the directions are clear, and there is an accountability system in place with quizzes.
+Their teachers are excellent, and the courses are well-researched.
+They also have a team of teachers who write the lessons.

 Final Thoughts on Tips for Becoming an Herbalist